 Followership - the missing piece in the leadership puzzle.

-Would you agree that developing leaders is important?
-And that exploring contemporary leadership means being open to doing things in new ways?
+Would you agree that developing leaders matters?
+And that exploring contemporary leadership means being open to doing things differently?

 Leaders and followers achieve success together when both engage in effective followership and leadership.